trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/deep-links.md

 ### How often is this data updated?

-The static data used for this API is updated when changes are made, at most once per day.
+The static data behind the ResRobot web application is updated when changes are made, at most once per day.

-### Which operators are covered by this dataset?
+### Which operators are covered by this API?

-All operators which operate in Sweden are covered by the ResRobot APIs.
+All operators which operate in Sweden are covered by the ResRobot web application.

 ### How often does the data format changes?
 Do breaking changes happen?